 Federal agencies are required by the National Energy Conservation Policy Act (P.L.
-95-619), Executive Order 13423, Executive Order 13514, and Federal Acquisition Regulations (FAR) Subpart 23.2 and 53.223 to specify and buy ENERGY STAR–qualified products or, in categories not included in the ENERGY STAR program, FEMP-designated product categories, which are among the highest 25% of equivalent products for energy efficiency.
+95-619), Executive Order 13693, and Federal Acquisition Regulations (FAR) Subpart 23.2 and 53.223 to specify and buy ENERGY STAR qualified products or, in categories not included in the ENERGY STAR program, FEMP designated product categories, which are among the highest 25% of equivalent products for energy efficiency.

 Energy Efficiency Requirements for Fluorescent Ballasts

 The following tables describe the requirements and options that federal agencies must keep in mind when procuring energy-efficient fluorescent ballasts.
 Ballast efficacy factor (BEF) is the ratio of the ballast factor (BF) to input watts; it measures the efficiency of the lamp/ballast system relative to other systems using the same type and number of lamps.
 BF is the ratio of the light output of a lamp(s) operated by a ballast to the light output of the same lamp(s) operated by a reference ballast at rated current and voltage.
 Ballast luminous efficiency (BLE) is a new metric proposed for the fluorescent ballast test procedure and upcoming federal ballast efficiency standards and is provided for reference.

 |Table 1-1.
 Efficiency Requirements for Ballasts Driving 4-foot T8 Lamps1|